nwfsc-fram/warehouse/README.md

 ### API
 See: [Client API documentation](server/doc/Client API.md).

+For an example of making an authenticated datawarehouse DB query through the API in typscript, see examples/exampleDataPull.ts

 ### Packaging
 The service may be packaged for distribution/production installation via the Makefile _package_ target:
 ```bash